 The Welcome to Las Vegas Sign is the best opportunity to showcase your trip in Vegas and the most popular photo opportunity.
 The line looks long but goes relatively fast.

 If you are coming in the summer, we suggest going early morning or in the evening.
-Vegas has very dry heat, concrete, asphalt and makes for intense heat.
+Vegas has very dry heat, concrete, and asphalt which makes for intense heat.
 As you will see in our photo, it was 113 degrees, and the line was an hour-long, so we snuck to the side.

 The Venetian Grand Canal Shoppes